durgadhatri/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Labs/LabIntrov2.md

 ## **Utilizing the Split Window Feature**

-For convenience, you can open the lab guide in a separate window by selecting the **Split Window** button from the bottom right corner.
+For convenience, you can open the lab guide in a separate window by selecting the **Split Window** button from the Top right corner.

 ![Use the Split Window Feature](../Images/spl.png)